Summary

 The following are exempt from both rules:

-- Sick or convalescing persons
+- Sick or convalescing individuals

 - Pregnant or breastfeeding women